NeilWJames/simple-taxonomy-refreshed/docs/readme.md

 ## Changelog

 * Version 2.0.0
+	* NEW: Support of Description labels introduced with WP 5.9.
 	* NEW: Restructure functions to regroup under a Taxonomy menu item.
 	* NEW: Add/Modify taxonomy and Export/Import configuration split into separate functions.
 	* NEW: Enable extra functions for all taxonomies.